 - The contract specifies start and end times for the contractor’s work, as well as break times.

-- The contract includes provisions for holidays or sickness, which may be indicative of an employment relationship.
+- The contract includes provisions for holidays or sickness, which may indicate an employment relationship.

-- Any clauses in the contract that specify the client’s right to control or supervise the contractor’s work.
+- Any clauses that give the client the right to control or supervise how the work is carried out.

-Such provisions suggest that the contractor may not have the degree of autonomy and control over their work that would typically be associated with self-employment.
+Such provisions suggest that the contractor may not have the degree of autonomy typically associated with self-employment.

-As a result, control and direction could well be seen to exist, and the contract could be inside IR35.
+As a result, control and direction could well be seen to exist, and the contract could fall inside IR35.

 Steps to prove that you are not under the control and direction of your client